 Councilwoman Hamilton was formerly the Clerk of the Board of Aldermen, a position to which she was elected eight consecutive terms by members of the Board.
-She previously worked in city government as a legislative assistant, and as the city's Affirmative Action Monitor, Equal Employment Opportunity Coordinator and Legal Assistant to the Director of Law.
-In total, Hamilton has served 25 years in elective and appointed sworn constitutional offices with the city.
+She previously worked in city government as a legislative assistant, helped draft the city of Louisville’s Affirmative Action Plan and served as the city's Affirmative Action Monitor, Equal Employment Opportunity Coordinator and Legal Assistant to the Director of Law.

-Long active in democratic politics, Councilwoman Hamilton has served on local, state and national democratic leadership committees and was the first Majority Leader of the Democratic Caucus of Louisville’s new Metro Council.
-She has been a delegate to three Democratic National Conventions; served on the local Democratic Executive Committee; chaired the state Democratic Party's Executive Affirmative Action Committee; served as an at-large member of the Democratic National Committee and the Executive Committee of the Kentucky Democratic Party.
+Long active in democratic politics, Councilwoman Hamilton has served on local, state and national democratic leadership committees and in 2003 was the first Majority Leader of the Democratic Caucus of Louisville’s new Metro Council, a position she was re-elected to in 2018.
+She has been a delegate to three Democratic National Conventions (1980, 1984, 2000); served on the local Democratic Executive Committee; chaired the state Democratic Party's Executive Affirmative Action Committee; served as an at-large member of the Democratic National Committee; and the Executive Committee of the Kentucky Democratic Party.
 She is a charter member of the Kentucky Black Caucus of Local Elected Officials (KBC-LEO) and the Louisville Democratic Women’s Caucus.
-She is a member of the National Black Caucus of Local Elected officials (NBC-LEO).